 If the attorney secures a “win,” then you will give them a percentage cut of the compensation as their fee.
 This also creates a positive dynamic where the attorney is incentivized to maximize compensation and to secure a win in an efficient manner.

 Evidentiary benefits.
 Attorneys work tirelessly to gather evidence and develop a persuasive argument on your behalf.
 This is critical in emotional, high-conflict situations such as a wrongful termination dispute.
 There may be difficulties in obtaining evidence, as employers may take steps to shield communications, documents, and other important evidence-related items from being disclosed.
-You’ll need a skilled attorney to make requests.
+You’ll want a skilled attorney to make requests.

 How Do I Choose The Best Wrongful Termination Lawyer For Me?